lizkovalchuk/Tutorials/react-custom-boilerplate.md

 ### **_Create Component Shortcuts_**

-Here are the sortcuts that come with the VS Code ES7 React/Redux/React-Native/JS snippets extension.
+Here are the shortcuts that come with the VS Code ES7 React/Redux/React-Native/JS snippets extension.

-#### React Class Component

 - React Class Component is `rcc` (then press tab).
 - Stateless Functional Component is `rfc` (then press tab).

-#### React Class Component

 <a name="file-structure"></a>